As you might already know, we've invested a lot of time in the Design Studio lately, trying to make it as easy and as advanced as possible.

-Everyone can write page notes in the editor, even Free users.
-These are similar to comments in Google Docs, because they will not actually appear on the page.
+Everyone can write page notes in the Design Studio, even Free users.
+These are similar to comments in Google Docs because they will not actually appear on the page.
 They serve a different purpose, and more specifically, for leaving notes about the design or the content of the page.
 (If you want to make public notes on pages for everyone to see in your published catalog, check out captions and tags.)

 So, how can you leave page notes and suggestions?

-To add a note, simply click on the Add note button in the Page settings drop-down list or on the icon above the page, type in your message then click Save and close.
+To add a note, simply click on the Notes button located above the page, type in your message then click Save and close.

 Before we move on to page shortcuts, we want you to know that if you have suggestions or comments about how we could improve this, we'd love to hear them.
 Contact us via live chat if you have suggestions.

 The different Page settings can be found in the Design Studio at the top of the page you are editing, near the Notes icon.
 This is what they do: